Offirmo/offirmo-monorepo--2021-legacy/1-foundation/practical-logger-core/README.md

 it is a perfectly working logger which will output JSON lines to stdout, corresponding to log lines, in the same way [bunyan](https://github.com/trentm/node-bunyan) does.
-In fact, the output should be compatible (not tested)

 ```javascript
 import { createLogger } from '@offirmo/practical-logger-core'